karimf1/rover-panel-pcb/README.md

 ## 6. <a name="before-ordering"></a>Before ordering

-**Seven facts to confirm against datasheets.** They were quoted from memory, and `test_calcs.py` prints this list on every run:

 1. K1's part number: its coil inrush, hold current and pickup voltage, and whether it has internal coil suppression.
 If it does not, add a TVS-limited freewheel path.